strengthsynth/strengthsynth.github.io/_posts/2021-06-03-threefoods.md

 Some other impressive benefits the process of fermentation delivers:

 <br/>
->-Can improve the taste and texture of the food
+  -Can improve the taste and texture of the food

 <br/>

->-Can reduce foodborne pathogens (less chance of food poisioning)
+  -Can reduce foodborne pathogens (less chance of food poisioning)

 <br/>

->-Can remove less ideal parts of  foods (such as phtytic acid)
+  -Can remove less ideal parts of  foods (such as phtytic acid)

 <br/>

->-Improvement in your gut health due to all of the probiotics (with all the research on gut health you probably know how beneficial that will be for your total health)
+  -Improvement in your gut health due to all of the probiotics (with all the research on gut health you can understand how beneficial that will be for your total health)

 <br/>

-*(Bell et al., 2018)
+  *(Bell et al., 2018)*
 <br/>
 <br/>